-The Commission shall use as a guide to identification, assessment, and designation of historic landmarks and districts an inventory of buildings, structures, sites, areas, or objects which are of historic, prehistoric, architectural, archaeological, and/or cultural significance.
+The Commission shall use as a guide to identification, assessment, and designation of Historic Properties and Historic Districts an inventory of buildings, structures, sites, areas, or objects which are of historic, prehistoric, architectural, archaeological, and/or cultural significance.
 The Commission shall take steps as necessary to ensure that the inventory reflects information current to within twenty (20) years.